yuwei-cao-git/trspes_dl/how-to.md

 ## Step 3: Preparing your virtual environment

 ### Python
-1. load a pytho module
+1. load a python module
    ```
     [name@server ~]$ module avail python
     # or a specific version